Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 ## **Model 2: Falcon 7B Instruct**

-Falcon is a causal decoder-only model built by [Technology Innovation Institute](https://www.tii.ae/) (TII) and trained on more than 1 trillion tokens of RefinedWeb enhanced with curated corpora.
+Falcon is a **causal decoder-only** model built by [Technology Innovation Institute](https://www.tii.ae/) (TII) and trained on more than **1 trillion tokens of RefinedWeb** enhanced with curated corpora.

+A decoder-only model predict next tokens based on previously observed input.
+It is great for use case such as Text Generation, Question answering or Translation.

 It was built using custom-built tooling for data pre-processing and model training built on Amazon SageMaker.
 As of June 6, 2023, it is the best open-source model currently available.
 Falcon-40B outperforms LLaMA, StableLM, RedPajama, MPT, etc. To see comparison, see [OpenLLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).
 It features an architecture optimized for inference, with FlashAttention and multiquery.

 [Image: image.png]
 [Refined Web Dataset](https://huggingface.co/datasets/tiiuae/falcon-refinedweb): Falcon RefinedWeb is a massive English web dataset built by TII and released under an Apache 2.0 license.
 It is a highly filtered dataset with large scale de-duplication of CommonCrawl.
 It is observed that models trained on RefinedWeb achieve performance equal to or better than performance achieved by training model on curated datasets, while only relying on web data.